Do you ever stand at the coffee shop counter, torn between a cold brew and a latte?

 How much caffeine is in a cold brew vs. a latte?

-On average, a standard cup of cold brew contains an impressive 250mg of caffeine, while a latte only has 128mg per cup (made with a double-shot espresso).
+On average, a standard cup of cold brew carries around 250mg of caffeine, while a latte lands at 128mg per cup when it's made with a double shot of espresso.

-If you order a smaller latte or one with a single espresso shot, the caffeine content of the latte will drop to just 64mg of caffeine.
+Order a smaller latte, or one with a single shot, and that number drops to just 64mg of caffeine.

 What is the calorie difference between a cold brew and a latte?

-There is a significant calorie difference between a cold brew coffee and a latte.
+There's a real calorie gap between a cold brew and a latte too.

-On the other hand, a latte made with whole milk can contain up to 110 calories per serving.
+A latte made with whole milk, on the other hand, can run up to 110 calories a serving.

 Which is better, cold brew or a latte?

-- Cold brew tends to have a deeper, bolder flavor due to its higher coffee-to-water ratio and lengthy steeping process.
+- Cold brew leans toward a deeper, bolder flavor, thanks to its higher coffee-to-water ratio and long steep.

-- Thanks to the milk, lattes are known for their creamy texture and richer aromas.
+- A latte, with all that milk, is known for its creamy texture and richer aromas.

-- Cold brew coffee is the perfect option if you love drinking a refreshing and ice-cold drink that packs a punch.
+- Cold brew is perfect if you love a refreshing, ice-cold drink that packs a punch.

-- Do you prefer sipping on a milk-based coffee with a smooth flavor?
-Then a latte might be the better option for you!
+- Would you rather sip a milk-based coffee with a smooth flavor?
+Then a latte is your pick!

-You can quickly start the day with a delicious latte and drink a refreshing cold brew while sitting out in the sun!
+You might start your morning with a warm latte and then cool off with a refreshing cold brew in the afternoon sun!

 Related coffee comparison articles

-Are you wondering how cold brew and a latte compare to other coffees?
+Curious how cold brew and a latte stack up against other coffees?

 - Cappuccino vs. Latte vs. Macchiato